wmcbrine/tivoremote/README.txt

 Skip          s or =
 Clear         Esc
 Enter         e or .
-Aspect        a (cycles instead of showing menu)
+Aspt.         a (cycles instead of showing menu)
 CC            c (toggles instead of showing menu)
 Quit          q